NotRithik/DiraFrontendV2/README.md

 *   **Phase 3: Expansion and Governance Features**
     *   Frontend extension to support additional regional stablecoins, such as SGD.
     *   Development of UI components for a multi-currency stablecoin Decentralized Exchange (DEX) interface.
-    *   Integration of governance features within the frontend, enabling user participation in Dira protocol governance.

 ---